These 14 Costco Kitchen Appliances Are Bargain Finds And Just What I Need In My Kitchen

 Brio 740 Bottom Load Water Cooler ($199.99)

 At $199.99, the Brio 740 is one of those upgrades that just makes life easier.
-It’s a bottom-load water cooler, which means no awkward heavy-lifting or wrestling a jug onto a top spout—just slide the bottle in down below and you’re good to go.
+It’s a bottom-load water cooler, which means no awkward heavy-lifting or wrestling a jug onto a top spout.
+Just slide the bottle in down below and you’re good to go.

-It offers three water temps—hot, cold, and room temp—with digital controls that make it super easy to use.
+It offers three water temps - hot, cold, and room temp - with digital controls that make it super easy to use.
 The self-cleaning UV feature is a bonus I appreciate because it’s one less thing to think about.
 And at 13.5 inches of dispensing height, it fits a reusable bottle with room to spare (a small detail that’s actually a big deal if you're always refilling).

 Ninja Creami Deluxe 11-in-1 Ice Cream & Frozen Drink Maker ($179.99)

-At $179.99, the Ninja Creami Deluxe brings serious frozen treat power to your kitchen counter.
-This version is the 11-in-1 model, which means it doesn’t just do ice cream—it also whips up frozen drinks, smoothie bowls, slushies, and even frozen yogurt.
-It comes with three clear 24-oz containers and colorful lids that make prepping and storing super easy.
+This version is the 11-in-1 model, which means it doesn’t just do ice cream but also whips up frozen drinks, smoothie bowls, slushies, and even frozen yogurt.
+It comes with three clear 24-oz containers and colorful lids, making prepping and storing easy.

 Tons of Customization Options